P7h/StormTweetsSentimentD3UKViz/README.md

 * For visualization, I am using D3 to display the sentiment value of each county / region in real-time by conveying it in a color, appropriate to the sentiment value.
 Color of the county / region moves from Red to green, as the sentiment value decreases.
 * This codebase has been updated with decent comments, wherever required.
 * Also this project has been made compatible with both Eclipse IDE and IntelliJ IDEA.
 Import the project in your favorite IDE [which has Maven plugin installed] and you can quickly follow the code.

+Note: Huge thanks to my colleague [Ganesh Sastry](https://plus.google.com/u/0/+GaneshSastry) for his help on generating the TopoJSON of UK and the UK map right.

 ## Demo of UK Twitter Sentiment Visualization
 ### GIF of D3 Choropleth Visualization